 After all the sightseeing and exploring, you’ll do well to reward yourself with a tipple or two at one of the city’s hip microbreweries.
 First stop is Loyalist City Brewing Co., for a hoppy ale to die for.
 Next, head over to Picaroons General Store to sample one of its famous craft beers.
 Finish up at Big Tide Brewing Company, the city’s only brewpub and restaurant, for a burger and a beer, or choose to indulge in some delicious seafood elsewhere.

-Billy’s Seafood Company inside Saint John’s historic City Market is a winner (try the lobster mac and cheese), while Grannan’s Seafood serves up a killer menu including shrimp cocktail, jumbo-sized scallops, seared cod and butter curry and a classic seafood chowder.
+Billy’s Seafood Company inside Saint John’s historic City Market is a winner (try the lobster mac and cheese), while Grannan’s Seafood serves up a killer menu including shrimp cocktail, jumbo-sized scallops, seared cod and butter curry and the classic seafood chowder.
 You’ll be so satiated you’ll drift off into the deepest sleep ready to do it all again in the morning.